Authors

 | Phones in student pockets or bags | Out of Sight | Easier to implement No storage required, lower cost Accessible for instruction as needed | Phones remain accessible for covert use High enforcement burden on teachers Inconsistent enforcement, as all teachers are unequally equipped and/or motivated to enforce |

-| Phones in personal lockers outside classrooms | Out of Sight | Easier to implement No storage required, lower cost Less covert use in classroom | Inaccessible for instruction Accessible during breaks, and can lead to students taking more frequent breaks |
+| Phones in personal lockers outside classrooms | Out of Sight | Easier to implement No storage required, lower cost Less covert use in classroom | Inaccessible for instruction that relies on personal phones Accessible during breaks, and can lead to students taking more frequent breaks |

-| Phones in classroom caddies or shoe hangers | Out of Sight+ Out of Reach | Low cost Easier to enforce consistently | Less flexibility if phones are needed for instruction, with a study showing inefficacy |
+| Phones in classroom caddies or shoe hangers | Out of Sight+ Out of Reach | Low cost Easier to enforce consistently | Less compatible with instruction that relies on personal phones; requires planning for alternatives |

-| Phones in locked storage | Out of Sight+ Out of Reach | Prevents all use during mandated hours Less ongoing enforcement required | Higher upfront cost (storage or pouch system) Inaccessible for instruction |
+| Phones in locked storage | Out of Sight+ Out of Reach | Prevents all use during mandated hours Less ongoing enforcement required | Higher upfront cost (storage or pouch system) Limits access for instruction unless planned and supervised |

 Effective phone use policies must be grounded in inclusion and flexibility, rather than rigidity.
 Drawing on roundtable discussions, common exceptions can be grouped into three broad categories.